doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about printing a linked list is forward and reverseorder using recursion method and , reversed a linked list by iterative and recursive method.
 Tried writingthe code myself in C++.

 **Thoughts** : Competitive programming actually needs dedication.
 I wish I had started earlier but anyway, I have to  focus on the present.

+# 100 Days Of Code - Log

+### Day 79: August 12, 2020

+**Today's Progress**: Learned about Principal Component Analysis .
+Studied it's problem formulation and algorithm.
+Also learned about reconstruction from compressed representation and choosingno of principal components.

+**Thoughts** : Another UCL night, another day of being distracted throughoutthe day! ;P